uktrade/iigb-beta-content/content/beta/industries/food-and-drink-manufacturing/overview/en_US.md

 * lower labour costs than Germany, France and Italy
 * 4 of the world’s top 10 universities

-The government has 50 billion GBP available to support finance and insurance for supplies from within the UK to buyers outside the UK.
+The UK government has 50 billion GBP available to support finance and insurance for supplies from within the UK to buyers outside the UK.
 Find out more about the guarantees, insurance and loans issued from the export credit agency, [UK Export Finance](https://www.gov.uk/government/organisations/uk-export-finance).

-[Contact our investment services team](https:www.invest.great.gov.uk/contact), for more information about why the UK is the best place for your business.
+[Contact our investment services team](https:www.invest.great.gov.uk/contact), for more information about why the UK is the best place for your food and drink business.

 ## The UK food and drink market